strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/heroku.md

 ### Create a Heroku project

-Create a new Heroku project by running the following command in the root directory of your Strapi project:
+Create a new Heroku project by running the following command in the root directory of the Strapi project:

 ```bash
 # path: ./my-project/